Ger 160D1: EROTICISM AND LOVE IN THE MIDDLE AGES, Fall 2016

 WARNING (very serious matter!!!):

 If you use secondary material for your papers, make sure that you indicate clearly where you took it from.
 Plagiarism and cheating violate the

 Code of Academic Integrity.
 For further information, see:

 Do not ever copy from the work produced by your classmates or by other students who might have taken this course in previous semesters.
+You are also not allowed to copy from your own paper or use your paper for two separate classes.
 If you receive help in writing your papers, make sure that the final outcome still represents your own work.
 You can discuss your papers with your fellow students, but at the end they need to consist of your own ideas and words!
 Be advised that the Web is a great search tool, but never, never copy from a site without identifying very clearly what you used and why you quote some passages.
 At this point the scholarly value of web-based material still is not totally reliable, and the chances that you might stumble upon a most dubious webpage with untrustworthy information are very high.
 When you quote from a secondary source, clearly identify the quote and tell the reader in a footnote where you quoted from.
-Every year more than 100 students at the UA are caught having committed the crime of plagiarism, resulting in penalties that could be as severe as expulsion from the University!
+Every year more than 800 students at the UA are caught having committed the crime of plagiarism, resulting in penalties that could be as severe as expulsion from the University!
 You are smart enough not to copy from other people.
 If you allow other students to copy from your work, this also constitutes plagiarism and will be equally punished.

 If there is any doubt in your mind whether you might commit plagiarism, see:

-The TAs and I will be happy to assist you in examining difficult questions regarding plagiarism.
-If in doubt, please see any of us.
+I will be happy to assist you in examining difficult questions regarding plagiarism.
+If in doubt, please see me.

 REQUIRED READING MATERIALS and Equipment:

 (all available at ASUA Bookstore; but you can also purchase them directly from the publisher